Toni Stone: Baseball career

 Spending time at Jack's Tavern on Sutter, Stone became friends with one of the owners, Alroyd "Al" Love.
 Love introduced her to the local American Legion Baseball team, which was part of the national network of amateur baseball teams for teenagers.
 Stone had unofficially played some ball with an American Legion team in Minnesota.
 In San Francisco, because of age limits for the American Legion teams, Stone subtracted ten years from her age, claiming to be 17 instead of 27.
 She played with the team in San Francisco from 1943 to 1945.

 Stone talked her way onto the roster of the San Francisco Sea Lions by spring of 1949.
 The 1946 failure of the short-lived West Coast Negro Baseball Association, of which the Sea Lions had been a member, inspired owners Hal King and Harold Morris to take a chance on Stone's argument that she would draw crowds.
 She batted in two runs in her first time up.
 At the time, the Sea Lions were barnstorming around the country, so the work was hard.
 Stone soon became discontented with the owner of the Sea Lions after she discovered she was paid less than her male teammates.
 Stone joined the New Orleans Creoles (1949–1952).

 For the 1953 season, Stone was signed by Syd Pollock, owner of the Indianapolis Clowns, to play second base, the position Hank Aaron had played for the team before joining the Milwaukee Braves (now the Atlanta Braves).
-Pollock reportedly was trying to hire Stone for the Indianapolis Clowns since the close of the 1950 baseball season.
+Pollock reportedly had been trying to hire Stone for the Indianapolis Clowns since the close of the 1950 baseball season.
 While the media reported that she finally agreed to sign on for a staggering $12,000 for the season, many sources identify that figure as an untruth for publicity purposes.
 Other reports are that Pollock wanted Stone to play in a skirt or in shorts, and she refused, though she did wear a foam rubber chest protector.
 Pollock was a partner in several business ventures with Abe Saperstein, owner of the Harlem Globetrotters, and also one of the co-founders of the West Coast Negro Baseball Association.
 Similar to the trick basketball team, The Clowns both provided clown-style entertainment at games and played serious ball.
 Having a woman on the team attracted more spectators, but Stone also played seriously.
 She played 50 games in her season with the Clowns, batting .243.

 The newspapers at the time claimed that attendance at Clowns' games hit record levels when she started playing, and she was heavily featured on the team's promotional materials.